CITANZ/society-documentation/Community_Code_of_Conduct.md

-# Chinese IT Association NZ Incorporated Code of Conduct
+# Chinese IT Association New Zealand Incorporated Code of Conduct

 This anti-harassment policy is based on the example policy from the [Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Community_anti-harassment), created by the Geek Feminism community.

 ## Summary

-CITA NZ Inc is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+CITA New Zealand Inc is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all CITA NZ Inc spaces, including our website, mailing list, Wechat groups, Github organisation, both online and off.
+This code of conduct applies to all CITA New Zealand Inc spaces, including our website, mailing list, Wechat groups, Github organisation, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Committee.

-Some CITA NZ Inc spaces may have additional rules in place, which will be made clearly available to participants.
+Some CITA New Zealand Inc spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 ## Details

-CITA NZ Inc is dedicated to providing a harassment-free experience for everyone.
+CITA New Zealand Inc is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all CITA NZ Inc spaces, including our website, mailing lists, Wechat groups, Github organisation, both online and off.
+This code of conduct applies to all CITA New Zealand Inc spaces, including our website, mailing lists, Wechat groups, Github organisation, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Committee.

-Some CITA NZ Inc spaces may have additional rules in place, which will be made clearly available to participants.
+Some CITA New Zealand Inc spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 Harassment includes: